andy-byers/CalicoDB/README.md

 ## Caveats
 + Currently, Calico DB only runs on 64-bit Ubuntu and OSX
-+ WAL is only used to ensure ACID properties on the current operation and is truncated afterward
-+ Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from 39 B to 8167 B)
++ Has a hard limit on key length, equal to roughly 1/4 of the page size (anywhere from 39 B to 8,167 B)
 + Has a hard limit on value length, equal to roughly 4 GB
 + Doesn't support concurrent transactions
 + Doesn't provide synchronization past support for multiple cursors